Trovemaster/TROVE/docs/source/outputs.rst

 This output section can be reached by searching for ``Zero-point-energy`` (continuing past the basis set sections).
 This gives the zero-point energy for the vibrational ground state of the molecule, an important quantity.
 Below this the rotational-vibrational energies for each symmetry are given in order of `reducing' symmetry.

-The vibrational energies of PF:sub:`3` will be given as an example.
+The vibrational energies of PF\ :sub:`3` will be given as an example.
 ::

       Variational solution - irreducible representation